Goesaert v. Cleary: Decision

 After losing in the District Court, Goesaert appealed to the Supreme Court.
-The women were once again represented by Anne R. Davidow.
-Edmund E. Shepherd represented the appellees, Cleary et al. Goesaert et al. once again presented their arguments against the law by focusing on the claim that Michigan could not restrict females from being barmaids and at the same time make an exception, in favor of the wives and daughters of the owners of liquor establishments.
+The women were once again represented by Anne R. Davidow, while Michigan Solicitor General Edmund E. Shepherd represented the appellees.
+Cleary and Goesaert once again presented their arguments against the law by focusing on the claim that Michigan could not restrict females from being barmaids and at the same time make an exception, in favor of the wives and daughters of the owners of liquor establishments.
+Davidow later recounted that the justices returned from their lunch recess with Shepherd, leading her to suspect that ex parte communications had biased them.

 Justice Frankfurter delivered the opinion of the court, which upheld the Michigan law.
 He first cited the historic tradition of the regulation of liquor traffic, which forbid all women from working behind a bar.
 Although he pointed out that women had begun to "achieve the virtues that men have long claimed as their prerogatives," the Constitution "does not require legislatures to reflect sociological insight, or shifting social standards."
 He went on to explain that the Constitution does not require situations which are different in fact or opinion to be treated in law as if they were the same by citing Tigner v.
 State of Texas.
 Since the ownership of a bar by a barmaid's husband or father minimized hazards of social and moral problems that would otherwise be present for women, the legislature needed not go to the full length of prohibition with the appearance of two distinct groups of women.
 In the name of protecting women from moral and social dangers in the bar, the law was upheld by the majority.

 Justice Rutledge authored a dissenting opinion, which was joined by Justices Douglas and Murphy.
 They argued that the law arbitrarily discriminated between male and female owners of liquor establishments.
 Justice Rutledge presented the opinion by saying, "This inevitable result of the classification belies the assumption that the statute was motivated by a legislative solicitude for the moral and physical well-being of women who, but for the law, would be employed as barmaids.
 Since there could be no other conceivable justification for such discrimination against women owners of liquor establishments, the statute should be held invalid as a denial of equal protection."